Smoked salmon and goat cheese frittata with capers and dill is a take on my favorite breakfast bagel sandwich!

 This smoked salmon and goat cheese frittata is inspired by my favorite breakfast sandwich.
 The flavor combination is absolutely perfect and I just love the freshness that dill adds.
 If you prefer to enjoy this recipe in sandwich form (maybe on said everything bagel?), bake it in muffin tins to make individual, sandwich sized frittatas.

 Tell me, cause I'm super curious to hear, what's the food of your youth?
 Share in the comments below!

-- Beat eggs with milk until well combined.
-Season with salt and freshly ground black pepper.
-Preheat broiler.
+Beat eggs with milk until well combined.
+Season with salt (don’t use too much because the capers and smoked salmon are already pretty salty) and freshly ground black pepper.
+Stir in dill and capers.